 Turnover is calculated by taking the smaller figure of either total purchases or total sales for the month and dividing it by an average market value.
 The Annual Turnover is then calculated as the sum of the monthly turnover figures for the 12 month period.

-All figures are rounded, so any totals may not sum.
+Throughout the report, all figures are rounded, so any totals may not sum.
+Not all stocks mentioned may be held by the portfolio.

 Further Information